paugier/mercurial-jupyterbook/book/daily-use/undo.md

 ```

 Again, it's easier to see what has happened by looking at a graph of the revision
-history, in {ref}`fig-undo-backout-manual`.
-This makes it clear that when we use
+history, in {numref}`fig-undo-backout-manual`.
+This makes it clear that when we
-`hg backout` to back out a change other than the tip, Mercurial adds a new head to
+use `hg backout` to back out a change other than the tip, Mercurial adds a new
-the repository (the change it committed is box-shaped).
+head to the repository (the change it committed is box-shaped).

 ```{graphviz} ../figs/undo-manual.dot
 ---